 - Parent Top ↑

-sponsored agreement for a specific project may involve several segments/departments and the individual departments wish to
+sponsored agreement for a specific project may involve several segments/departments.
+The individual departments may

 establish separate control budgets for processing purchases and recording salaries.
 Each budget is set up with the control

 (parent) budget number in order to combine budget information on the Consolidated Budget Status Report by Parent for overall

 review by the Program Director.